 Suppose you drive a truck that has a DEF fuel tank -- aka "DEF tank" or "DEF storage tank" -- that holds Diesel Exhaust Fluid on the passenger's side (right side) of your truck.

-side (left side) of your truck and the hose is not long enough to reach the tank.
+And suppose that the truck stops where you get fuel have the DEF fuel pump on the driver's side (left side) of your truck and the hose is not long enough to reach the tank.

-Then you have a couple of options:
+Then you have at least a couple of options:

 You do not want to pump the DEF into another vessel and manually transfer it to your truck.

 Truck manufacturers should have engineered their trucks with DEF fuel tanks on the driver's side of the trucks, but that does nothing to help drivers who have trucks already manufactured with them on the passenger side.

 Furthermore, truck stops should have hoses long enough to reach the other side of trucks, but that does nothing to help in the meantime.

 Of course, you will always want to handle driving around every fuel island -- and pumping every kind of fluid -- safely and carefully.